nguyenngocbinh/BMLB/01-Introduction/README.md

 # 01-Introduction

-- What's R can do?
+- What's python can do?

 - Installation